 Seeking medical help does not mean that you have to have surgery right away.
-Some women start with more conservative treatment like physical therapy and go on to surgery only if their symptoms from prolapse are not under control.
+Non-surgical treatments for prolapse are safe and effective.
+Many women start with non-surgical treatment and go on to surgery only if their symptoms from prolapse are not under control.

-When considering your treatment options, it is best to work with your urogynecologist to make a plan that works best for you.
-A lot depends on your individual problems, and more depends on your preferences.
+When considering your treatment options, it is best to work with your Urogynecologist to make a plan that works best for you.
+A lot depends on your individual situation and your preferences.

 Depending on your treatment preference, the severity of your symptoms, and your general health, POP surgery may be recommended.
 There are different types of POP surgeries.
 Before proceeding, please also review the mesh information and POP FAQs.

-Work with your urogyn or provider, develop the most appropriate treatment plan that takes into consideration your overall health, lifestyle, and personal goals.
+Work with your Urogynecologist, Urologist, or other provider to develop the most appropriate treatment plan that takes into consideration your overall health, lifestyle, and personal goals.